minniewei/NTHU_OS_2025/MP4-spec.md

 3. You have to handle paths that consist of symbolic links.
 Check `namex` function in fs.c.
 4. You have to handle symbolic links in `sys_chdir` function.
 Like problem 2, you need to avoid infinite loops.
+5. Consider only `absolute path`, you don't need to handle relative path.
-5. You can pass problem 3 with modifying only: `sysfile.c` and `fs.c`.
+6. You can pass problem 3 with modifying only: `sysfile.c` and `fs.c`.

 ## Grading

 1. Implementation correctness (60%)
     - Passing all public testcases gets (60% * 70% = 42%)
+    - you can execute ./grade-mp4-public to test your code.
     - Passing the remaining private testcases gets the rest (60% * 30% = 18%)
     - Each part accounts for 20%.
 2. Report (20%)